twada/qunit-tap/README.md

 `qunitTap` function takes third optional argument as options object to customize default behavior.
 Customization props are,

 * noPlan : If true, print test plan line at the bottom after all the test points have run.
 Inspired by Perl's "no_plan" feature.
 Default is false.
-* showDetailsOnFailure : If true, show 'expected' and 'actual' on failure output.
+* showExpectationOnFailure : If true, show 'expected' and 'actual' on failure output.
+Default is true.
+* showSourceOnFailure : If true, show source file name and line number on failure output if possible.
 Default is true.

 TAP OUTPUT EXAMPLE